Rajani Thiranagama: Human rights activist

-Assassination
+Death

-A few weeks after the publication of her book The Broken Palmyra, on 21 September 1989, she was shot dead at Thirunelvely, Jaffna in front of her house by a gunman while cycling back from work.
-University Teachers for Human Rights, Jaffna and Rajani's sister accuse the LTTE of her murder to retaliate against her criticism of its violent tactics.
-However, the Tamil weekly Thinamurasu published an article in 1998 blaming the pro-Indian EPRLF for the killing.
-It alleged that a former EPRLF member who had been directly involved in the killing confessed to having carried it out on the order of IPKF Colonel Sasikumar.
+A few weeks after the publication of her book The Broken Palmyra, on 21 September 1989, Rajani was shot and killed at Thirunelvely, Jaffna in front of her house by a gunman while cycling back from work.
+The UTHR(J) and Rajani's sister accuse the LTTE of her murder as retaliation against her criticism of its violent tactics.
+However, the Tamil weekly Thinamurasu published an article in 1998 blaming the pro-Indian EPRLF for the killing, alleging that a former EPRLF member who had been directly involved in the killing confessed to having carried it out on the order of IPKF Colonel Sasikumar.
+Though there has been dispute over the identity of her killers, her daughters have identified them as LTTE members.

 Legacy and memorials

 Documentary film

-In a documentary released worldwide in 2005, No More Tears Sister, produced by the National Film Board (NFB) of Canada, Rajani's life and her legacy are brought to life.
+In a documentary released worldwide in 2005, No More Tears Sister, produced by the National Film Board (NFB) of Canada, Rajani's life and legacy are brought to life.
 This film is available in free streaming on the site of the NFB.
+The film is written and directed by Helene Klodawsky with François Dagenais as its cinematographer.
+It runs for 80 min, 15 sec.